eetueklund/fastq_analysis/README.md

 # Allin1
 ## Paired fastq file all-in-one analysis script.
-Quality Control, Alignment, Kraken2, ANI, bcftools, multiqc, confindr...
+Quality Control, BWA Alignment, Samtools, Kraken2, ANI, bcftools, multiqc, confindr...

 How to use: Have all fastq files either in current directory or ./reads directory.